lightcorelabs/todotada/README.md

 ---

 ## General Problem
-ToDo app examples today suck at bringing out the real-time nature/value that we've been evaluating in our latest projects.
+ToDo app examples today struggle to demonstrate the real-time value that we've been evaluating for our latest nextgen projects.
 So we end up trying a plaform or component down to the point where we discover it doesn't really work for anything much better than a blog.
 We don't want another wordpress solution, and we don't want to build our own.
 So we believe that we've come up with a good componentized open source stack that we can demonstrate the core objectives of our most complex projects to ourselves, but demonstrated as a simple ToDo app.
 A simple as possible, but not any simpler, of course.

 The limitations we've run into are always centred around one or more of the following:
 * User management, and especially migration/integration from/with legacy systems